Overview

 Note when we get to C2 the camera will start rapidly taking pictures.
 These are your Bailey's Bead Shots!
 Later I will show you how you can get even finer resolution.

-The pictures will be captured in the camera for the user to download later.
+The pictures will be captured in the camera for the user to download later or can be download automatically during the partial phase by selecting the new feature in the scenario dialog.

 A Short Eclipse